Parsl/parsl/docs/userguide/joins.rst

   # process(-3).result() = 6

-The join app ``process`` looks very much like a normal Python function which launches apps would.
+The join app ``process`` looks very much like a normal Python function that launches apps.
 When invoked with literal numbers as above, it would behave as if the `join_app` decorator wasn't there: the literal number is inspected and a choice is made about which app to invoke;
 then the ``Future`` that is returned from ``process`` completes when